ULL-ESIT-PL/babel-learning/doc/parser/debugging.md

 ![/images/chrome-debugger-adding-a-connection.png](/images/chrome-debugger-adding-a-connection.png)

+### Killing the Process

-alternatively, kill the process using it.
+Alternatively, if the port `9229` is already in use, you can kill the process using it.
 For instance, on a Mac, you can use the `lsof -i tcp:<port>` command to find the process using the port and then kill it:

 ```sh